NetApp/recline/README.md

 We all know that writing documentation is very important and yet it can easily become and afterthought or a nice to have if we're not diligent.
 This is often because it means duplicating a piece of your implementation in words, effectively writing the same thing twice.
-Cliche strives to deduplicate this work by taking a documentation first attitude where your documentation _becomes_ the implementation without additional work from you.
+Recline strives to deduplicate this work by taking a documentation first attitude where your documentation _becomes_ the implementation without additional work from you.